TagMath

 How is TagMath different from GoHunt, Huntin' Fool, or onX?

-TagMath is $29/year with no tiers — all species, all seasons, all data included.
+TagMath starts at $14.99 (Season Pass) or $49/year (Pro) — all species, all seasons, all data included.
 GoHunt Insider is $150/year, Huntin' Fool is $150/year (often with a waitlist), and onX Elite is $100/year.
 We also publish our full methodology and cite every data source, so you can verify our numbers yourself.

 Does TagMath use AI to generate odds?